Pose Like a Pro: AI’s Recommendations for Woman Standing Portraits

 What’s next?

 At Atlegras we are actively working on similar research on poses for men, plus-size women, pin-up, anime and boudoir.
 Expect the outcomes in the near future.
 Ever wondered which poses professionals favor and which ones they typically sidestep?
 Or which poses garner the most and least attention on social platforms?
 We’ll be trying to find answers.
-For the latest updates and insights, follow us on Instagram at @atlegras_app.
+For the latest updates and insights, follow us on Instagram at @atlegras_app or on YouTube.

 --